desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 How the keying material is conveyed to the Parent during initial DNSSEC bootstrapping depends on the relationship the Child has with the Parent.
-The communication has to occur between the DNS Operator and, depending on the circumstances, the Registry or the Registrar, possibly via the Registrant (for details, see [@!RFC7344], Appendix A).
+The communication has to occur between the Child DNS Operator and, depending on the circumstances, the Registry or the Registrar, possibly via the Registrant (for details, see [@!RFC7344], Appendix A).
 In many cases, this is a manual process -- and not an easy one.
 Any manual